The Screenwriter's Success Newsletter, December 14 2013

 The Business of Show Institute Congratulates the Following Executives in Their New Positions:

 Have you really read through your script to make sure it's ready to be sent out?
 Before you submit it to your next contest, there are a probably a few things you neglected to check first.
 However, if you pay attention to the Three Things That Can Keep You From Winning, you just might give your script the polish it needs to win.

-While you may have sweated out a rewrite on your recent script, there's one blank page that you may not have thought about.
-Have you managed to capture the essence of what your script is about?
-If not, you may need to Rethink Your Title.
+While you may have sweated out a rewrite on your recent script, there's one page that you may not have given much thought to.
+If you haven't captured the essence of what your script is about you may need to Rethink Your Title.

 About Sean Hinchey:

 Sean Hinchey has been a script consultant for International Creative Management (ICM), Miracle Entertainment, Nash Entertainment, and Viviano Entertainment.
 He's also read the preliminary drafts of Michael Crichton's best-selling novels, State of Fear and Next and has performed extensive research for the stage plays and screenplays of writer/director Floyd Mutrux (American Hot Wax, Million Dollar Quartet).

 Sean's expertise has made him a highly sought after judge for such prestigious screenwriting contests such as: The Big Break Contest, The Miramax Open Door Contest, Artists and Writer's Contest, Energy Contest, Smart Contest and The Chills and Thrills Contest.
 Throughout his career, Sean has read over two thousand scripts, giving him an insight into what it takes to become the winner of a screenwriting contest.